MODERN MONETARY THEORY – AN INTRODUCTION

 The consequences of ignoring MMT.

-Consider the massive social damage and misery caused by conventional economists and politicians who have failed to get MMT.
+Consider the massive social damage and misery caused by conventional economists and politicians who have failed to accept MMT.
 We are told that Australia has always lacked capital and has always needed foreign investors to bring it in.
 As a result, at present the Australian government has borrowed so much that we now (2023) owe over $550 billion.
 As noted above, paying the interest means taxpayers lose over $26 billion every year, about $2,700 per family, in interest on federal government borrowing alone, (Aust.
 Fed Gov., undated).
 Yet the government could be printing all the money we need with no interest payments at all.
 What a delightful arrangement … for foreign investors and bankers!

 During the Great Depression how many millions endured ten years of poverty surrounded by unused resources, just because they had no money to enable production and sale of basic necessities to each other, (… among other things, contributing heavily to the rise of the Nazis.)
 When MMT is understood it is obvious that the unemployment + under-employment rate should be and can easily be reduced to zero.
 There are always important things to be done so just create and spend enough money to set up enough farms and factories to give jobs to all who want them.